ubco-mds-2021-labs/dashboard1-group-e/doc/reflection-milestone2.md

 - Adding a description for the dashboard and making it more obvious that the dropdowns below the map will eventually be global controls

+-  Making sure the plots automatically resize to adjust to the size of the screen (right now we need to be in 50% zoom to have an appropriate display)

 ## What we know is not working

 - Callbacks to connect all the graphs together (i.e., when a user selects a state from the map, all the other graphs should be updated to reflect data of that particular state.
 Currently only the 3 cards above the map are linked and the rest of the plots show the sum for all the states).